 Reykjavik is where the majority of the Icelandic government and official institutions are.
-The Icelandic Parliament is in Reykjavik, the majority of public service institutions, the main hospital of Iceland, the second largest airport, the University of Iceland, the National Museum of Iceland and much more.
+The Icelandic Parliament is in Reykjavik, as are the majority of public service institutions, the main hospital of Iceland, the second largest airport, the University of Iceland, the National Museum of Iceland, and much more.

 Reykjavik is a tourist attraction; there is no doubt about that.
 It has everything visitors might wish for; beautiful nature, interesting museums and exhibitions, great viewpoints, awesome nightlife, first class restaurants and international fast food chains, shopping in shopping malls and small boutiques.